 Typical accounts were versions of romance, ribald ballads, poetry, religious tracts, songs, and popular tales about characters such as the highwayman, Dick Turpin.
 Sometimes chapbooks were illustrated with a few crude woodcuts (not expensive etchings) to keep costs low.

 Chapbooks in Scotland usually were small pamphlet-like books of clever remarks, folklore, stories, and songs normally costing only a few pence.
 After 1750, booksellers in Glasgow and Edinburgh, led by the printer Dougal Graham (d.1779), were particularly active in circulating this type of literature.
 Booksellers in smaller centers at Paisley, Stirling, and Dumfries also were in the trade.
 Guelph's chapbook collection began in 1981 with a small collection of 20 Newcastle-upon-Tyne chapbooks that added to an earlier collection of Brash & Reid chapbooks published in Glasgow.
 The Library has a large collection, more than 500, many in fragile condition, on a wide variety of subjects such as the ones displayed here.
-Guelph's holdings can be consulted at the following catalogue link and sorted by date, author, and title.
+Guelph's holdings can be consulted at the following Primo link and sorted by date, author, and title.